 14. Warehouse Job In The Army

-There are vacancies for warehouse workers in the Australian army.
-You can work as a warehouse coordinator to supply and distribute essential military items wherever required, such as in barracks, out in the field, or during exercise.
+There are vacancies for warehouse workers in the Australian Army.
+You can work as a warehouse coordinator to supply and distribute essential military items wherever required, such as in barracks, in the field, or during exercise.
 Some army supplies include body armour, medical equipment, and night vision goggles.

 A job as a warehouse worker is the first step toward a profession in logistics, supply chain, and warehousing management.
-Though the sector is competitive, it offers immense career growth and progression opportunities.
+However, the competitive sector offers immense career growth and progression opportunities.